acuminous/oubliette/README.md

 ## Why "oubliette"?

-According to [Wikipedia](https://en.wikipedia.org/wiki/Dungeon), an oubliette is a basement room or bottle dungeon which is accessible only from a hole in a high ceiling.
-If you've ever looked at the [npm souce code](https://github.com/npm/cli/blob/latest/lib/commands) you may appreciate the similarity!
+According to [Wikipedia](https://en.wikipedia.org/wiki/Dungeon), an oubliette is a basement room or bottle dungeon which is accessible only from a hole in a high ceiling and difficult to escape from.
+If you've ever descended into the [npm souce code](https://github.com/npm/cli/blob/latest/lib/commands) you may appreciate the similarity!